CSCfi/csc-user-guide/docs/cloud/rahti4/tutorials/addHorizontalAutoscaler.md

     example   Deployment/example   9%/50%, 0%/50%   1         4         1          1h
     ```

 There is only need for a single Pod because only ~100MB is used out of 1Gi of total memory.
 This is less than the 50% of memory we configured.
-We will now artifically raise the memory usage.
+We will now artificially raise the memory usage.
 We will enter in a terminal of the single Pod that is running (Click in the Pod name and then in the "Terminal" tab), and run the following command:

 ```sh
 /app/app.py 5 100